 phone.: +48 (33) 8279 356

-The University of Bielsko-Biala (Akademia Techniczno-Humanistyczna w Bielsku-Bialej) was founded in October 2001 as an independent public academic institution.
+The University of Bielsko-Biala (Akademia Techniczno-Humanistyczna w Bielsku-Bialej) was founded in October 2001 as an independent governmental academic institution.
 Previously, since 1969, it had been a branch of the Technical University of Lodz (Politechnika Lódzka).
 The machine-design, electrical and textile industries are traditional for the region so the main education areas have been long established.
 With the change in the economy, there have also developed other fields of study including management, humanities, environmental and computer sciences.

 The University of Bielsko-Biala is open to new ideas and opportunities to improve modern educational tools.
 Internationalization has become here the most important objective of the University being constantly promoted through its participation in various European network projects.

 The university cooperates with many academic centres and research institutes all over the world.
 The number of bilateral agreements is growing rapidly each year – nowadays we have Erasmus+ agreements with over 100 institutions in EU and beyond, as well as about 50 bilateral agreements covering scientific and educational cooperation with foreign partners.

 building L, 1st floor

 tel.: +48 (33) 82 79 425 / +48 (33) 82 79 426

 b) in the field of transport: